ScottNealon/HumansVsZombies/README.md

 # Humans Vs Zombies: An Agent-based Model
-This GitHub contains the files for an agent-based modeling simulation of the popular campus game Humans vs Zombies.
+This GitHub contains the files for an agent-based model of the popular campus game Humans vs Zombies.
+The model is implemented in popular agent-based modeling program NetLogo.

 ## Brief Overview of Humans vs Zombies